Crouch End: Library provision

 Hornsey Library is located on Haringey Park, N8.
 The Grade II listed building is on a site adjoining the south side of Hornsey Town Hall.
-It has recently had a major refurbishment and now has a silent cinema and an immersive digital room adjoining the children's library.
+It has recently had a major refurbishment, including the fountain area, but due to RACC the main library building has a temporary crash desk, so full of scaffolding, while the roof is being replaced.

 The library contains a large book stock, DVDs, provides free access to the Internet, meeting rooms for adult education classes, the Original Gallery for art exhibitions, literary groups and performers.
 There is also a children's library, where events for pre-school children take place.

 Permanent artwork includes the engraved Hornsey Window by Fred Mitchell, and a bronze sculpture outside by Huxley-Jones.
 The library contains the Community and Youth Music Library, one of largest collections of music sets in the country.
 Owned by a charitable company, it was started over 100 years ago and is now located semi-permanently at Hornsey Library.